 Weather in this great state of ours is quite unpredictable, so we suggest packing for a couple of seasons, rather than just one.
 No matter what time of year it is, always bring a raincoat to help keep you warm and dry.
-We highly recommend a high end raingear that withstand substantial downpours, a “rain slicker” often times won’t cut it.
+We highly recommend high end raingear that will withstand substantial downpours, a “rain slicker” often times won’t cut it.
 Another necessity is some sort of pullover pant, even in the summer temperatures and conditions can change quickly.
 We recommend always dressing and packing in layers – the old rule of thumb is it’s easier to take something off than put it on and our guides have plenty of dry storage in their boats to handle your gear.

 During the colder months of the year we recommend some sort of fleece and all weather gear such as Under Armour as synthetics insulate better than cotton fabrics.
 Also, if you are coming in the colder months we suggest having a pair of wool or fleece gloves to keep your hands protected from the elements, we carry a full selection of gloves specifically designed for fishing.
 Skull caps or warm hats are also a good idea for early spring and late fall.

 During the summer months be sure to have some quick dry shorts or pants that you don’t mind getting a little wet.
 Also bringing along sandals or shoes that you are comfortable getting wet is a good idea for the warmer periods.
 A nice long sleeve fishing shirt with UPF protection can help protect you from the sun, remember you’ll be on the water sometimes for 8+ hours!